-The transaction price is the amount of consideration to which the Company expects to be entitled in exchange for transferring goods or services to a customer, excluding sales and VAT taxes that are collected on behalf of government agencies.
+The transaction price is the amount of consideration to which we expect to be entitled in exchange for transferring goods or services to a customer, excluding sales and value-added taxes ("VAT") that are collected on behalf of government agencies.
+Some contracts provide the customer a license to use our functional intellectual property in exchange for royalty payments.
+These arrangements may include fixed, minimum guaranteed amounts of consideration as well as a variable amount that is contingent on the revenues earned by the customer related to the license.

-Allocate the transaction price to distinct performance obligations
+Allocate the transaction price to the performance obligations

-The transaction price is allocated to each performance obligation based on the relative standalone selling prices ("SSP") of the goods or services being provided to the customer.
-Our contracts typically contain multiple performance obligations, for which we account for individual performance obligations separately, if they are distinct.
+Our contracts typically contain multiple performance obligations.
+The transaction price is allocated to each performance obligation based on the relative standalone selling prices ("SSP") of the goods or services being provided to the customer for which it accounts for individual performance obligations separately.